HaakonWiland/Notes/Hackthebox/CWES/Server-side attacks.md

 - Template engines: Software that combines pre-defined templates with dynamically generated data.
 Engine examples: Jinja=python/flask/django and Twig
 - SSTI occurs when the attack can inject code into the template via a template parameter, which is later rendered on the server.
 This might make the server execute the code we injected.
+- If we need more testing cases, it works well to search for ssti payloads

 First step i checking if it is vulnerable or not, and then check what template engine it is.
 We have a payload map which can help us deduce this:
 ![[Pasted image 20260507050724.png]]